pingcap/docs-cn/tidb-cloud/tidb-cloud-quickstart.md

 4. Click **Import**.

+    A warning message about the database resource consumption is displayed.
+For a newly created cluster, you can ignore the warning message.

+5. Click **Confirm**.

+    TiDB Cloud starts validating whether it can access the sample data in the specified bucket URL.
+After the validation is completed and successful, the import task starts automatically.

 The data import process will take 5 to 10 minutes.
 When the data import progress bar shows **Success**, you successfully import the sample data and the database schema in your database.

 ## Step 4.
 Query data